The Loud House Movie: Plot

-Lincoln Loud, the middle child and only son of Lynn Loud Sr and Rita Loud, spends his time assisting his sisters—Lori, Leni, Luna, Luan, Lynn Jr, Lucy, Lana, Lola and Lisa—as they go about their day-to-day duties, while also teaching his youngest sister, Lily, how to cope with living in a large family.
+One hectic morning, Lincoln Loud helps his sisters - Lori, Leni, Luna, Luan, Lynn Jr, Lucy, Lana, Lola and Lisa - go through their activities, while also teaching his youngest sister, Lily, how to cope with living in a large family.
 After a particularly successful day in which the sisters all win awards, they celebrate at the family restaurant, Lynn's Table.
 There, the Loud sisters are praised by fans while Lincoln is pushed to the side and ignored.
 Feeling that he is living in their shadows, he consults his best friend, Clyde McBride, who tells him about the time he learnt his grandmother's side of the family was from Paris.

-Inspired, Lincoln asks his parents the same question and Lisa manages to trace Lynn Sr's heritage to Scotland.
-The Loud family then heads to Scotland for a week-long vacation on a hectic trip involving parachuting from a cargo hold, flying in a hot air balloon, and traveling in a submarine.
-During the trip, Lori has a call with her boyfriend, Roberto "Bobby" Santiago Jr, but the signal service goes bad, causing Bobby to think that Lori broke up with him and set off for Scotland to find her.
-Upon arriving in the Scottish town of Loch Loud, a town filled with many oddities, the Loud Family learns from a boy named Scott—who Leni falls in love with—and Loch Loud's citizens that they are descendants of Scottish royalty.
+Inspired, Lincoln asks his parents, Lynn Sr. and Rita, the same question; Lisa manages to trace Lynn Sr.'s heritage to Scotland.

+The family heads to Scotland for a week-long vacation.
+Shortly after arriving, Lori calls her boyfriend, Bobby, but the signal goes bad.
+Bobby is led to believe Lori is breaking up with him, going to Scotland himself to find her.
+The Louds arrive at Loch Loud, where they learn from the citizens that they are descendants of Scottish royalty.
 They are led to a castle ran by groundskeeper Angus and the disgruntled property caretaker Morag.

-Angus then shows the family members a painting of their ancestors that bears a striking resemblance to them and reveals they ruled the town for many years before sailing away forever.
-Lincoln eventually learns from Angus that his own ancestral counterpart, the Duke of the family, was the most special member of the family, much to his delight.
-Wanting to become the new Duke of Loch Loud, Lincoln partakes in many community service events to help restore the village to its former glory and eventually guilt-trips the rest of the family into moving to Scotland forever because they no longer have to share one bathroom.

-The Louds adjust to their discovery and enjoy their time in the castle, while experiencing the ghost of their ancestor, Lucille Loud, as well Lela, a baby dragon who grows very fast whenever she eats, but Morag becomes frustrated with the family after living in the castle peacefully and quietly for many days.
-She then devises a plan, like her own ancestor, Aggie, to get the family to leave Loch Loud forever by hypnotizing Lela with a magic gemstone known as the Dragon Stone and the royal scepter.